Most ATVs and side by sides you get today will have both an hour meter and a mileage meter.

 Many Can-Am’s will shut the gauge off after a few minutes of inactivity with the key on, which also stops the hour meter.
 But if you have accessories going that keep the gauge alive, it will still count the hours.

-You may run into dealerships that have used, and even new/DEMO ATVs with high hours sitting outside.
+You may run into dealerships that have used, and even new/DEMO models with high hours sitting outside.
 It’s common for us to start the ATVs, especially on cold days, and let them sit for 10 minutes before bringing them in for the day.
 Starting the ATV and going off right away is not good when you do it every day until the thing was sold, so we made it a habit to let them idle for a bit as changing plugs was annoying.
 So, these new and used ATVs would tend to get higher hours, but they were also baby more because of this, so it’s something to keep in mind when buying from a dealership.

-How Are ATV Miles Calculated
+How Are Miles Calculated

 The miles on an ATV or side by side are calculated by how many rotations happen on the wheels.